sevenam/sevenam.github.io/content/post/ntfs-ads/index.md

 ### NTFS and Alternate what?

 *NTFS, the primary file system for recent versions of Windows and Windows Server, provides a full set of features including security descriptors, encryption, disk quotas, and rich metadata.* - as the [NTFS documentation](https://learn.microsoft.com/en-us/windows-server/storage/file-server/ntfs-overview) puts it.
-There's one thing the documentation does not mention however; the Alternate Data Streams (ADS).
+However, one feature it doesn't highlight is **Alternate Data Streams (ADS)**.
 In fact I had to dig quite deep to find the [official documentation for NTFS Data Streams](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-fscc/b134f29a-6278-4f3f-904f-5e58a713d2c5).

 It turns out all files in NTFS are streams.
 That is, every file consist of at **least** one stream: the main stream.
 This the plain old file and it's content.
 The full name of the stream has the following form: